Andrew Van de Kamp: Season 2

 Set just weeks after Rex's death, Andrew's first opening shot in Season 2 is to claim Bree is incapable of having murdered his father because "it takes guts to kill somebody".
 He resents George Williams for dating Bree while Rex was still alive, and is very rude to him when he sees him with Bree.
 Andrew shaved his head after the 1st season.
 Bree blackmails Andrew with swim club subs into attending dinner with George.
 In response, Andrew imitates Bree's pleasure moan to provoke George, who tries to send him to his room but will not tell Bree why, and she refuses to punish Andrew without a reason.
 George decides to get rid of Andrew by kissing his mother during his swim meet, which angers him so much that he jumps out of the pool and attacks George.
 That evening, Andrew packs his bags for Camp Hennessey a second time.

-Andrew tries to provoke Bree as far as possible - including exhibiting his sexuality in front of her.
+Andrew tries to provoke Bree as far as possible – including exhibiting his sexuality in front of her.

 After George dies, Bree brings Andrew back from the camp, telling him that George killed Rex in order to marry her; Andrew is disgusted that his father is dead because of her.
 As a result, Andrew invites Justin to sleep over.
 He confides to him his reasons for hating Bree, saying:

 Last year, when she found out that I liked guys, she freaked out.
 She said that, if I didn't change, I'd be going straight to hell.
 So, since I knew that I couldn't change, it suddenly hit me that, one day, my own mother was going to stop loving me.
 So, I decided to stop loving her first.
 That way, it wouldn't hurt so bad.

 He also confides his wish for his mother to slip up so that he can "take her down".
 Later, Bree confesses to Andrew that George didn't commit suicide; he overdosed and asked her to call an ambulance, but she sat and watched him die.
 Andrew now has the "slip up" that he was waiting for.

-When Bree sees Andrew kissing Justin outside her window, she forbids him to bring his boyfriend round again.
+When Bree sees Andrew kissing Justin outside her window, she forbids him from bringing his boyfriend to their home.
 Andrew mocks her and ensures Bree later walks in them in bed together.
 Bree threatens to call the police and have Justin forcibly removed, but Andrew replies that he will tell them about what happened to George.
 This backfires, however, when Bree hires Karl Mayer, a lawyer/friend of the family, who not only explains that Bree has not committed a crime but slams Andrew against a wall and orders him to leave her alone.